fastscape-lem/fastscapelib/README.rst

 Installation from source in a conda environment, using cmake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We recommend installing Fastscape in its own conda_ environment.
+We recommend installing Fastscapelib in its own conda_ environment.
 To
 create a new environment named 'fastscape' and install the required
 dependencies::